vertelab/odooredundancy/README.txt

 Notes & caveats
 ===============

-This deals with packages, Odoo modules and files only.
+This deals with apt packages, pip Python modules, Odoo modules and files only.
 Postgres replication is beyond the scope of this script.

 There are currently safety measures in place in some scripts to prevent them from messing up a system unintentionally:
     1. ot-disable-standby-mode line marked 'Safety exit' should be removed
-    2. ot-apt-sync activate apt install line

-The suite has been reasonably tested and does what it says on the tin with the safety rows edited appropriatly.
+The suite has been reasonably tested and does what it says on the tin with the safety rows edited appropriately.
 It's still unpolished though.